 AM also makes it possible for the entirety of the geometry to be developed at the same time, with both the inner parts of a component and the outer shell given equal attention.
 Creating the piece as a single unit creates strength but with the potential of adding valuable functional elements to the core, some of the results cannot be replicated using any other type of manufacturing.

-Types of metal used
+What Types of metal are used?

 It’s possible to use both alloys and pure metals for additive manufacturing with stainless steel; titanium alloys, aluminium and nickel are commonly used.
 Precious metals can be used too, both for engineering and jewellery purposes, with silver and gold both responding well to AM techniques.